MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P00-Making-a-Plan/content.md

 slug: making-a-plan
 ---

 So you went live with your new startup **Rotten Potatoes**, and right away you got feedback from your users.
 They want reviews to be organized and reliably grouped by movie.
-They also want to see the movies trailer and poster.
+They also want to see the movie's trailer.

-Besides these requests, you have a few things you think should happen too, namely some automated testing.
+Besides these requests, you have a few things you think should happen too...

 # User Stories (For Now)